-CAfile When used in the tls level points to a file, in PEM format, describing the trusted CAs.
-The file can contain several CA certificates identified by sequences of: BEGIN CERTIFICATE (CA certificate in base64 encoding) END CERTIFICATE Servers use this parameter, either specified for a tlsid in the configuration or with the WRITE /TLS command, verify certificates and to inform the client of acceptable certificate authorities.
-The determinant definition for the acceptable list of certificate authorities sent to the client comes in descending order of priority from the one specified by the WRITE / TLS("renegotiate",) command, the one specified by the CAfile value in the tlsid section used to establish the TLS connection, and finally that specified at the tls level.
-CApath Points to a directory containing CA certificates in PEM format.
+Servers use this parameter, either specified for a tlsid in the configuration or with the WRITE / TLS command, verify certificates and to inform the client of acceptable certificate authorities.
+The determinant definition for the acceptable list of certificate authorities sent to the client comes in descending order of priority from the one specified by the WRITE /TLS("renegotiate",...) command,

+- CApath Points to a directory containing CA certificates in PEM format.
 The files each contain one CA certificate.
 The files are looked up by the CA subject name hash value, which must hence be available.
 If more than once certificate with the same name hash value exists, the extension must be different (e.g. 9d66eef0.0, 9d66eef0.1 etc).
-The directory is typically created by the OpenSSL tool 'c_rehash'.
-CApath is an alternative to CAfile. cipher-list Specifies which cryptographic algorithms to use.
+The directory is typically created by the OpenSSL tool 'c rehash'.
+CApath is an alternative to CAfile. - cipher-listSpecifies which cryptographic algorithms to use.
 The format of this option is described by the OpenSSL ciphers man page.
-An empty string uses a default value of "ALL:!ADH:!LOW:!EXP:!MD5:@STRENGTH" for replication connections and the OpenSSL default cipher list for socket connections. crl Points to a file containing list of revoked certificates.
-This file is created by the openssl utility. dh512 and dh1024 Specifies that Diffie-Hellman parameters s used for key-exchange.
+An empty string uses a default value of "ALL:!ADH:!LOW:!EXP:!
+MD5:@STRENGTH" for replication connections and the OpenSSL default cipher list for socket connections. - crl Points to a file containing list of revoked certificates.
+This file is created by the openssl utility. - dh512 and dh1024 Specifies that Diffie-Hellman parameters s used for key-exchange.
 Either none or both have to be specified.
-If neither is specified, then then the data is encrypted with the same keys that are used for authentication.
+If neither is specified, then then the data is encrypted with the same keys that are used for authentication. - formatFormat of the certificate and private key pair.
+Currently, the GT.M TLS plug-in only supports PEM format.

+cert Path to the certificate.

+keyPath to the private key.
+If the private key is protected by a passphrase, an obfuscated version of the password should be specified in the environment variable which takes the form gtmtls\passwd\<identifier>.
+Currently, the GT.M TLS plug-in only supports RSA private keys.

+When placing the private key for a certificate at the beginning of the certificate file, you may omit the "key" item from the configuration file.
+The format of the combined file is:

+-----BEGIN RSA PRIVATE KEY-----[encoded key] -----END RSA PRIVATE KEY-----[empty line] -----BEGIN CERTIFICATE-----[encoded certificate] -----END CERTIFICATE-----[empty line]

+session-id-hex

-format Format of the certificate and private key pair.
-Currently, the GT.M TLS plug-in only supports PEM format. cert Path to the certificate. key Path to the private key.
-If the private key is protected by a passphrase, an obfuscated version of the password should be specified in the environment variable which takes the form gtmtls_passwd <identifier>.
-Currently, the GT.M TLS plug-in only supports RSA private keys.</identifier> When placing the private key for a certificate at the beginning of the certificate file, you may omit the "key" item from the configuration file.
-The format of the combined file is: BEGIN RSA PRIVATE KEY [encoded key] END RSA PRIVATE KEY [empty line] BEGIN CERTIFICATE [encoded certificate] END CERTIFICATE [empty line] session-id-hex Takes a string value which is used to set the SSL session_id context for server sockets, which may be specified in the tlsid section of a config file or on WRITE /TLS("RENEGOTIATE",).
-See the OpenSSL man page for SSL_set_session_id_context for usage details.
+Takes a string value which is used to set the SSL session\id context for server sockets, which may be specified in the tlsid section of a config file or on WRITE /TLS("RENEGOTIATE",...).
+See the OpenSSL man page for SSL\set\session\id\context for usage details.
 The value should consist of hexadecimal digits representing the desired value.
 Application code can call the %UTF2HEX utility routine to translate a character string to the corresponding string of hexadecimal digits.
-If neither the command or the associated tlsid section in the configuration file specify a session-id-hex option when creating the socket, GT.M uses the current tlsid, translated into hexadecimal digits. session-timeout Timeout (in seconds) for a given session.
+If neither the command or the associated tlsid section in the configuration file specify a sessionid-hex option when creating the socket, GT.M uses the current tlsid, translated into hexadecimal digits.

+session-timeout Timeout (in seconds) for a given session.
 If a connection disconnects and resumes within this time interval, the session is reused to speed up the TLS handshake.
 A value of 0 forces sessions to not be reused.
-The default value is 1 hour. ssl-options The ssl-options, documented in the man page for SSL_set_options, modify the default behavior of OpenSSL.
-When specifying multiple options, separate them with a colon (:) delimiter.
-The ssl-options specified in a labeled section add to, or override, those specified at the "tls" level.
-An exclamation mark ("!") preceding an option in a labeled section disables any default for that option specified at the tls: level; for example: tls: { ssl-options: "SSL_OP_CIPHER_SERVER_PREFERENCE"; mylabel: { ssl-options: "!SSL_OP_CIPHER_SERVER_PREFERENCE";
+The default value is 1 hour.